Low Sperm Count Treatment for Getting PregnantFertility Treatment

 - Hernia repair surgery; and

-- Air pollution and the presence of toxic substances such as lead in the air.
+- Air pollution and toxic substances such as lead are in the air.

 How to Increase Sperm Count?

-To increase the number of sperm and boost male fertility, you have to modify your lifestyle and diet.
-Factors that affect testosterone level will have the greatest impact on sperm quantity and quality.
-In general, to increase sperm production and minimize its abnormalities, it is recommended to observe the following care:
+It would help if you modified your lifestyle and diet to increase sperm count and boost male fertility.
+Factors that affect testosterone levels will impact sperm quantity and quality the most.
+In general, to boost sperm count and minimize its abnormalities, it is recommended to observe the following care:

 Avoid taking hot baths